Choose from a wide range of NEWCV resume templates and customize your NEWCV design with a single click.

 Tree shaking removes unused JavaScript from production builds.

-This becomes critical when applications use:
+This becomes critical when applications rely heavily on:

 UI frameworks